ToposInstitute/RelationalThinking-Book/_sources/chp7-dpo.md

 :::

-We know from Chapter 5, how to specify overlap between two graphs :) Do you remember the diagram with two radiating graph morphisms?
+We know from the previous chapter, how to specify overlap between two graphs :) Do you remember the diagram with two radiating graph morphisms?

 ```{image} assets/Ch7/1.png
 :alt: Whoopsy!